-I am interested not only in the beliefs people held, but in how they gained traction in ward environments and were passed on through certain cultural vectors such as: rhetorical devices (language, jokes and silence); the organization of spatial and temporal structures; the role of material objects such as clothing; and cruel, violent and neglectful behaviours.
-How were these actions understood within contemporaneous ideas of compassion and empathy?
+I am interested not only in the beliefs people held, but in how they gained traction in ward environments and were passed on through certain cultural vectors such as: rhetorical devices (language, jokes and silence); the organization of spatial and temporal structures; and the role of material objects such as clothing and television sets.
+How were neglect and failures of care understood within contemporaneous ideas of compassion and empathy?
 What organizational and individual mechanisms such as complicity, denial and ‘turning a blind eye’ allowed them to take place over long periods of time?

 Today, we have some idea of what happened in these hospitals, even though many of the deeper ‘truths’ have died with the most important, but largely absent, group of witnesses: the patients.
 But we know far less about the underlying reasons for failures of care.
 How did systems of belief and practices, often invisible and unspoken, gain traction in the institution?
 How were they normalized?
 What mechanisms enabled them to become the accepted and unquestioned reality on some wards?

-As social care for vulnerable people, whether inside or outside institutions, is increasingly prioritized on the political agenda, I am reaching out to scholars, healthcare professionals, service users, and charities in order to provide historical context that can help deepen our knowledge of this pressing social issue.
+As the provision of social care for vulnerable people becomes increasingly critical, I aim to provide historical context that will help to deepen our knowledge of this pressing social issue.